 In 2006, I completed a major project for Panos Canada (now defunct) comparing and contrasting the community response to HIV/AIDS in Port-au-Prince, Haiti and Vancouver, Canada.
 AIDS in Two Cities pioneered an innovative bifocal approach of: A) Using “cities” as the analytical lens for looking at programmatic and policy responses to HIV/AIDS; and B) Using a commonalities approach to challenge the paternalistic assumptions that have formed the basis for the north-south development model [See A2C].

-I am the past Chair of the Board of Directors of the Boyle McCauley Health Centre, which serves vulnerable people in Edmonton’s inner city as well as a current member of the Mayor's Task Force to Eliminate Poverty in Edmonton.
+I am the past Chair of the Board of Directors of the Boyle McCauley Health Centre, which serves vulnerable people in Edmonton’s inner city as well as a former member of the Mayor's Task Force to Eliminate Poverty in Edmonton.